Glossary

 Plan nominee

-A person appointed to assist in the development, preparation, review or replacement of a participant's plan.
+A person appointed to assist in the development, preparation or reassessment of a participant's plan.
 Plan nominees can be appointed by either the participant or the NDIA.

 Plan reassessment